-First, we start by computing the classical nuclear repulsion energy, i.e. the Coulomb energy between the nuclei.
+First, we start by computing the classical nuclear repulsion energy, i.e., the Coulomb energy between the nuclei.

 - 1. Which data is needed in the computation? - 2.
 Code up the nuclear repulsion energy in a separate subroutine.
 Write the resulting energy in a meaningful way to the terminal. - 3.
 Evaluate the Coulomb-law for the dihydrogen molecule at 1.4 Bohr distance and compare it with your program.
 Can you run your subroutine multiple times and get the same result?
 If not recheck your code. - 4.
 Check what happens if you calculate the nuclear repulsion energy for a single atom.
-Do you get the expected result?
+Do you get the expected result? - 5.
+Is there a (intrinsic) Fortran function that simplifies the calculation?